Frequently Asked Questions

 What if something is broken in my room?

 USD Fix My Home: If you have an issue in your room or apartment, please use our new convenient online work orders system to submit your requests.
 The entire process is moving to a paperless process to save the environment and get your requests addressed faster.
-Click this link to submit a work order through our new system.
-If you have any questions please contact us at 619.260.4777 or via email at email@example.com.
+Submit a work order through our new system.
+If you have any questions please contact us at 619.260.4777 or via email at firstname.lastname@example.org.

 How do I become a Resident Assistant?